This article was updated on July 31, 2018.

 Why a Flexible Workplace Matters

 For today's talent, flexibility is viewed as a critical tool for achieving work-life balance.
-According to Money, citing a study by Ernst and Young, among the generations in the workforce, Millennials "are the most willing to take a pay cut, pass up a promotion, or even relocate to manage work-life demands better."
+According to Money, citing a study by EY, among the generations in the workforce, millennials "are the most willing to take a pay cut, pass up a promotion, or even relocate to manage work-life demands better."
 They want flexibility in where and how they perform their jobs.

 The Importance of Security in a Flexible Workplace